 Smith eyes century as Australia seize control against NZealand

-But first Marnus Labuschagne, the world's leading run-scorer for 2019, and then Smith smacked half-centuries to seize back control and leave them on 257 for four, frustrating the disciplined New Zealand bowlers who kept the run rate down.
+But first Marnus Labuschagne, the world's leading run-scorer for 2019, and then Smith smacked half centuries to seize back control and leave them on 257 for four, frustrating the disciplined New Zealand bowlers.
 Along with the fidgety Smith, Travis Head was not out 25, desperate for runs after a lean spell.
-Labuschagne made 63 with Colin de Grandhomme the pick of the bowlers with 2-48.
+Labuschagne made 63 with Colin de Grandhomme taking 2-48.

 - Boos and cheers - ===================

-Labuschagne and Warner dug in to wrestle back the initiative before a Neil Wagner delivery saw Warner caught at slip for 41 attempting a drive, with Southee taking an outstanding one-handed catch.
+After Burns fell, Labuschagne and Warner dug in to wrestle back the initiative before a Neil Wagner delivery saw Warner caught at slip for 41, with Southee taking an outstanding one-handed catch.
 The in-form Labuschagne looked set for another big score after plundering his fifth consecutive 50, having converted three of his previous four into centuries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)